hanneskod/readme-tester/docs/attribute_reference.md

 Import the contents (prepend) of a named example into the current one.

+## Isolate

+Require that the example be executed in isolation.

 ## Name

 Give current example a short name.